mjurczyk/three-default-cube/docs/content/intro/ai.md

     ai.setTargetNode(AiService.getAiNodeById('start'));
   }

-  // NOTE advice object can, for example, tell which direction should the character move next let advice = {
+  // NOTE Advice object can, for example, tell which direction should the character move next let advice = {
     w: false,
     a: false,